Deutsche Bank Center: Deutsche Bank use

 In May 2018, Deutsche Bank announced it would lease all 1.1 e6ft2 of office space for 25 years, relocating from 60 Wall Street beginning in the third quarter of 2021.
 The move represented a reduction in space for the bank, which had occupied 1.6 e6ft2 at 60 Wall Street.
-Following the news, Related Companies announced that the building would be officially renamed Deutsche Bank Center upon the company's arrival.
+Following the news, Related Companies announced that the building would be officially renamed "Deutsche Bank Center" upon the company's arrival.
 In May 2019, Related refinanced the office portion of the development with a $1.1 billion loan from Wells Fargo.
 After announcing plans to drastically reduce its overseas activities in mid-2019, Deutsche Bank returned two of the floors, covering 60000 ft2, to the Related Companies.
 Meanwhile, the CNN studios had relocated to Hudson Yards by late 2019.

 Between March 2020 and April 2021, the Mandarin Oriental hotel in Time Warner Center was closed due to the COVID-19 pandemic in New York City, undergoing a minor renovation during that time.
-Time Warner Center was renamed Deutsche Bank Center in May 2021, with Time Warner signage being replaced with that of Deutsche Bank over a one-week period.
+Time Warner Center was renamed to Deutsche Bank Center in May 2021, with Time Warner signage being replaced with that of Deutsche Bank over a one-week period.
 The bank was scheduled to relocate 5,000 employees to the building, but the relocation was delayed.
 The bank's employees were being relocated by July 2021.